uncertain-graph/uppr-plus/README.md

 ## Datasets:
 Datasets can be downloaded from links: https://sparse.tamu.edu/SNAP and https://sparse.tamu.edu/LAW <br>
-Please create a new folder named `datasets` and save datastes under this folder.
+Please create a new folder named `datasets` and save `.mat` datastes under this folder.

 ## Preparation
 ### Preparation for METIS